TITLE IMAGE Souptalks Trilogy

 VOICE OF THE MACHINE TRANSFORMS THE SNOWS OF THE RUSSIAN WINTER into the frozen Arctic landscape in order to tell the story of Sir John Franklin's doomed expedition to find the Northwest Passage in 1845 -- the age of photography.
 Franklin's crew of 105 souls abandoned the frozen Erebus and Terror and disappeared, marching into the Arctic mists, toward civilization.
 Only the indigenous Inuit people saw what happened, and their gift of oral history tells the story; if only we will accept it, just as we imagine they will know the story of the Turtledove and the last symphony orchestra lost in the Arctic Ocean!
 "Rather than being the pilot, perhaps God is more like an airplane's black box," speculates the ASSASSIN, "constantly recording the latest 30 minutes of our civilization -- what will the future hear?"

-CLICK TO RETURN HOME CLICK FOR MORE ABOUT US CLICK FOR CONTACT INFORMATION CLICK FOR STREAMING MOVIE CLIPS CLICK TO eMAIL THIS PAGE
+CLICK FOR CONTACT INFORMATION CLICK TO eMAIL THIS PAGE